SuperCowPowers/zat/README.rst

 **Bro Analysis Tools**

-The BAT Python package supports the processing and analysis of Bro IDS data with Pandas, scikit-learn, Spark and more...
+The BAT Python package supports the processing and analysis of Bro IDS data with Pandas, scikit-learn, and Spark

 Why BAT?